adambard/learnxinyminutes-docs/java.html.markdown

         //            interface.
 This allows the execution time of basic
         //            operations, such as get and insert element, to remain
         //            constant even for large sets.
+        // TreeMap - This class is a sorted tree structure.
+It implemets a red
+        //           black tree and sorts the entries based on the key value or
+        //           the comparator provided while creating the object

         ///////////////////////////////////////
         // Operators